ARcKP98/Book_club/README.md

 ### Known bugs
 - The website still has a cache issue where the cache policy is not defined.
 It affects the performance by slowing down the laoding of website elements like google maps, youtube video, and fonts.
 - There are errors logged on console because of google maps.
+This affects the best practice score.

 ### Mentor advice/guidance
 - Improve my colour scheme since I had 5 different colours for each section.